 200 Canal Street, Chinatown

-This Chinese emporium offers a wide selection of goods, from BBQ roast pork to plates to Chinese beauty products.
-Spread out over three floors, the grocery store’s main draw is its low prices, and its selection of otherwise hard to find imported snacks.
+Founded in 1972, Kam Man Food was the first Chinese supermarket on the East Coast.
+Now a chain found 8n New York, New Jersey, and Massachusetts, this Chinese emporium offers a wide selection of goods, from BBQ roast pork to plates to beauty products.
+Spread out over three floors, the grocery store’s main draw is its low prices and its selection of otherwise elusive imported snacks.

 251 West 116th Street, Harlem

 Located in an area of Harlem sometimes referred to as “Little Senegal,” Adja Khady is one of the few Senegalese markets in NYC.
 The store is small, but you’ll find all sorts of West African staples, like roasted peanuts, palm oil, blazing hot peppers, and a variety of grains.
 There’s even a selection of homemade teas.